Domestic Violence

 CRIMINAL THREATS (California Penal Code 422).
 This can be charged as a felony or misdemeanor and can also be a strike under California’s three strikes law.
 A person can be charged and convicted of making a criminal threat when someone communicates a threat to “commit a crime which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing, or by means of an electronic communication device, is to be taken as a threat.”
 Even if someone does not intend to actually carry out the threat, a charge can be brought if the prosecution believes if the threat is “so unequivocal, unconditional, immediate, and specific” and there is “an immediate prospect of execution of the threat” and the threat causes the other person “to be in sustained fear for his or her own safety or for his or her immediate family’s safety.”
 Click here to read more about criminal threats defense.

 There are solutions to your domestic violence charge.
-To speak with an experienced domestic violence attorney, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page for a free and confidential consultation.
+To speak with an experienced domestic violence attorney, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page for a confidential consultation.
 Help is available 24 hours a day, 7 days a week.